Ceedrich/poo-simulation/JOURNAL.md

 ## Semaine 7
 On a lu la tutoriel sur le graphisme, et on a crée une interface graphique.
 A ce point on a aussi fini le mooc et a donc pu ce concentrer sur le projet.

-Einschaffen, verstehen, erste Simulation  bereits funktioniert

 ##Semaine 8